sjkevinkim/Sequential_Bayesian_Trading_Simulator/README.md

 for some w between 0 and 1, where w controls the trade-off between responsiveness and stability.
 'recent_p' and 'p_hat' represents the Rolling estimate, Bayesian estimate respectively.

-### Model Setup

-- True probability shifts from **0.8 → 0.45 at step 50**
-- Bayesian estimate: posterior mean of Beta distribution
-- Rolling estimate: average of recent outcomes (window = 20)
-- Hybrid estimate: weighted combination of both
-- Position sizing: **Half-Kelly based on each estimate**

-Below are previous plots with the addition of the hybrid model, where we have initially chosen w=0.5
+Below are the previous plots with the addition of the hybrid model, with w initially chosen as 0.5.

 ### Plot 8: Bet fractions over time